Scalewreck-epic/ouzox-website/README.md

 # Econsole
 Welcome to Econsole, a platform for game developers to publish their games for free.
+Our website is not finished just yet, we're still working on it.

 Our platform provides a range of games for players to discover and play.